vgmstream/vgmstream/doc/TXTP.md

 ```

 ### Pseudo-random groups
 Group `R` is meant to help with games that randomly select a file in a group.
 You can set with `>N` which file will be selected.
 This way you can quickly edit the TXTP and change the file (you could just comment files too, this is just for convenience in complex cases and testing).
-You can also set `>-`, meaning "play all", basically turning `R` into `S`.
+You can also set `>-`, meaning "play all", basically turning `R` into `S` (this can be ommited, but it's clearer).
 Files do need to exist and are parsed before being selected, and it can select groups too.
 ```
  bgm1.adx
  bgm2.adx